Skip to main content

 Offering products together as a package can be convenient for consumers at times, and might make sense from a packaging standpoint.

-But when are offered ONLY as part of a package, it can be more difficult for consumers to buy only what they want, and make a purchase more expensive.
+But when they are offered only as part of a package, it can be more difficult for consumers to buy only what they want, making a purchase more expensive.

 It is sometimes seen as a “forced sale” when a company ties the purchase of one product to another.
 Consumers may simply want to purchase one product and not the other.
 Typically, companies may tie a less desirable product to one that seems essential.

-Right to Repair: Tying arrangements can also be linked to repair services with several types of consumer technology and industrial machinery.
-Companies may require customers to use their repair services exclusively, rather than give individuals and companies the option to seek out a more competitive service.
+Right to Repair: Tying arrangements can also be linked to repair services for several types of consumer technology and industrial machinery.
+Companies may require customers to use their repair services exclusively, rather than giving individuals and companies the option to seek out a more competitive service.
 Consumers have a right to repair a purchased product independently of the original manufacturer.

 Bid Rigging